Key Takeaways:

 Curbing Hunger with Diabetes

 The best way to manage excessive hunger with diabetes is to work to prevent it before it starts.
 This means avoiding dramatic swings in your blood sugar levels.
+Refer to this list we’ve put together of nutrient-rich foods with low glycemic scores that won’t spike your blood sugar and will help you feel full.
 Staying within your target range consistently will ensure that your cells get the energy they need so you won’t feel so empty.
+This will also help to reduce the risk for diabetes complications.
 Here are a few ways to help keep your blood sugar levels in check:

 Whatever the cause, food cravings can lead to overeating and eventually weight gain, which can make diabetes harder to control.
-It’s important to speak with a certified diabetes educator (CDE) or dietitian to develop a meal plan that works to control blood glucose levels without being too restrictive.
+It’s important to speak with a certified diabetes care and education specialist (CDCES) or dietitian to develop a meal plan that works to control blood sugar levels without being too restrictive.
 If you have diabetes and feel an intense food craving coming on, it’s a good idea to check your blood sugar to see if you are experiencing high or low blood sugar.

 Eating a balanced breakfast is crucial when you’re managing diabetes.
-A breakfast that is rich in protein, fiber, and healthy fats with a low to moderate amount of carbohydrates is the goal.
+A breakfast that is rich in protein and fiber with a low to moderate amount of carbohydrates and healthy fats is the goal.
 This will help set a good foundation for healthy blood sugar levels throughout the day.
 Steer clear of highly refined carbohydrates like cereals and baked goods, which can cause a quick spike in blood sugar followed by a crash.

 Part of the way we are satisfied when we eat has to do with how the food looks and smells.
 Take time to really savor and enjoy your food; this goes for breakfast as well as all other meals and snacks.
 If you get stuck in a breakfast rut, try and shake things up so you don’t get bored with your meal.
 Try these diabetes-friendly breakfast ideas from the American Diabetes Association.

-It’s easier to avoid trigger foods that can spike your blood sugar if they aren’t in your fridge or cupboard.
+It’s easier to avoid trigger foods that can spike your blood sugar levels if they aren’t in your fridge or cupboard.
 Take time to clear out the problem foods and replace them with healthy alternatives.
 Don’t forget about your workplace.
 You may be surprised to find plenty of healthy snack options when you’re looking to satisfy a certain craving.
-Salted nuts or popcorn can take the place of chips, for example.
-The popularity of low-carb and gluten-free diets in recent years means that you can often even find packaged foods that are diabetes-safe.
-Just be sure to read the labels carefully.
+Unsalted or lightly salted nuts or popcorn can take the place of chips, for example.
+The popularity of healthy snacks, whole foods based snacks, or minimally processed snacks in recent years means that you can often even find packaged foods that are diabetes-friendly.
+Reading the nutrition label can ensure you're making choices in line with your goals.

 Taking this step not only limits exposure to foods that can end up causing more hunger in the long run, it can help create a certain peace of mind if you know you won’t be faced with temptation throughout the day.